karur0su/Team-Profile-Generator/README.md

 ## Description
 The Node CLI builds a team-displaying HTML file, based on user input as follows.

-1)Team name.
+ 1. Team name.
-2)How many members will be on a team.
+ 2. How many members will be on a team.
-3)What their roles will be.
+ 3. What their roles will be.

-Then said program will generate a static page relying their information.
+Then said program will generate a static page relying information input.

 ## Images
 Demonstration GIF: